 For example, a rhinoplasty, also known as a nose job, may straighten a crooked nose or remove a bump.

-Medicare will not cover a rhinoplasty when is it performed only for the improvement of appearance.
+Medicare will not cover a rhinoplasty when a surgeon performs it only for the improvement of appearance.

-Although a cosmetic benefit may occur as a result of the surgery, the main reason for the procedure is to improve the functioning of the nose.
+Although a cosmetic benefit may occur due to the surgery, the main reason for the procedure is to improve the functioning of the nose.

 In this case, if a cosmetic procedure is medically necessary, Medicare provides coverage.